alpha-aks/MAXO/public/fonts/README.md

 # Fonts

-This project is configured to use **Chronicle Display** site-wide.
+This project is configured to use **Halyard Display Book** site-wide.

-To enable it locally and in production, place your licensed font files in this folder with these exact names:
+To enable it locally and in production, place your licensed font file in this folder with this exact name:

-- `ChronicleDisplay-Regular.woff2` (weight 400, normal)
+- `HalyardDisplay-Book.woff2` (weight 400, normal)
-- `ChronicleDisplay-Italic.woff2` (weight 400, italic)
-- `ChronicleDisplay-Bold.woff2` (weight 700, normal)

 The global font stack is defined in `src/index.css` using `@font-face` and the CSS variable `--font-primary`.

-Note: Chronicle Display is a commercial font.
+Note: Halyard Display is a commercial font.
 Do not commit font binaries unless your license permits redistribution.